lowlevel-1989/pokemmo-port/README.md

 #### 📝 Option 2: Type Password in Username Field (thanks ddrsoul)

 Type your password in the **username** field, then **copy and paste** it into the password field.
 This allows you to use system copy/paste functions even without a keyboard.

-#### ✅ Option 3: Autologin Using Saved Credentials (Testing)

-1. Log in on your PC with the **"Remember Me"** option enabled.
-2. This will generate a file at:
-   `config/savedcredentials.properties`
-3. Copy that file to your PortMaster device at:
-   `/roms/ports/PokeMMO/config/`

 The game will now automatically log in when launched on PortMaster-compatible devices.